easybuilders/easybuild-docs/docs/common-toolchains.md

 using additional configuration options for Open MPI.

-To customize a toolchain component, you should copy the corresponding easyconfig file, modify according to your needs, and make sure it is included in a location in the robot search path that precedes the location of the easyconfig files that are included with EasyBuild (see also [Searching for easyconfigs: the robot search path][robot_search_path]), before building and installation the toolchain.
+To customize a toolchain component, you should copy the corresponding simpleconfig file, modify according to your needs, and make sure it is included in a location in the robot search path that precedes the location of the simpleconfig files that are included with SimpleBuild (see also [Searching for simpleconfigs: the robot search path][robot_search_path]), before building and installation the toolchain.

 ## More information about toolchains